isemb/EnergyPrices/README.md

-This project is a Python + Flask web application that visualizes electricity prices for 5 cities in Norway.
+This project is a Python + FastAPI web application that visualizes electricity prices for 5 cities in Norway.
 Data is fetched from the Strømpris API and displayed in an interactive GUI, allowing users to:

 - View prices for different cities and times of day